ssloy/ssloy.github.io/docs/tinyrenderer/textures.md

 ## Textures

-So, by specifying additional data (normal vector per vertex), we were able to improve our renderings.
-We can add more details if we find a way to specify more normal vectors.
-Fortunately, there is a way to do so.
-The idea is to store data in images and not just ASCII files.

-Let us attack the last thing we did not parse in the [.obj files](https://en.wikipedia.org/wiki/Wavefront_.obj_file): namely, `vt ` lines.
-Just as `v ` lines give us a number of 3D points, `vt ` lines provide a number of 2D points.
-Then `f ` lines allow to assemble these 2D and 3D vertices to form triangles.
-Therefore, for each triangle we will have its 3D geometry **and** its 2D geometry.
-They live in completely separate spaces, but one thing we know for sure: we have a 3D mesh consisting of the same number of triangles as a 2D mesh:
+By introducing per-vertex normals, we improved shading realism.
+But can we add even more detail?
+Yes: by storing additional information in textures.

+OBJ files also contain `vt ` lines, which define 2D coordinates (the *UV space*).
+Each face (`f ` line) links 3D vertices with 2D texture coordinates.
+Thus, for every triangle, we now have both its 3D geometry and a 2D mapping:

 ![](textures/textures.png)